Skip to main content

 Avoid situations where you could pick up the virus, such as crowded areas.

-Everyone you live with who can get vaccinated should get vaccinated against COVID-19.
+Everyone you live with who can get vaccinated should be up to date with their COVID -19 vaccination.
 This will help to protect both you and them from COVID-19.

 How COVID-19 affects people with a weak immune system, including information on steroids